SmileJR/Project2/README.md

 # Project2

-PROJECT DESCRIPTION: I have built an interactive pharmacy inventory system that keeps track of patients, their health conditions, and what medications they may be taking.
+PROJECT DESCRIPTION: I have built an interactive nursing home pprogram that keeps track of patients, their health conditions, what medications they may be taking and other relevant information.

 LINK TO DEPLOYED APP: https://young-cove-44913.herokuapp.com/